graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 - `0` `1` `2` `3` `4` `5` `6` `7` `8` `9`
 - `a` `b` `c` `d` `e` `f`

-OtherPrefixedDocumentIdentifier :: x- IdentifierCharacter+ `:` IdentifierCharacter+
+OtherPrefixedDocumentIdentifier :: `x-` IdentifierCharacter+ `:` IdentifierCharacter+

 CustomDocumentIdentifier :: SourceCharacter+

 IdentifierCharacter :: SourceCharacter but not `:`

-SourceCharacter :: "Any Unicode scalar value"
+SourceCharacter :: Any Unicode scalar value

 ## Persisting a Document